-There are plenty of sightseeing trips that your cruise line can offer you, however, our recommendation is to pack your hiking shoes for this port and explore yourself.
+There are plenty of sightseeing trips that your cruise line can offer you.
+However, we recommend packing your hiking shoes for this port and exploring yourself.

 Discover mountain villages amongst the olive groves, Venetian palaces, and secluded off-the-beaten-track coves.

-The island has fantastic nature just waiting to be explored.
-Take a backpack, refreshments, sunscreen, and sun hat and explore on your own.
-Keep an eye on the time, so that you make it back to your cruise ship before departure!
+The island has fantastic nature, just waiting to be explored.
+Take a backpack, refreshments, sunscreen, and sun hat, and explore on your own.
+Keep an eye on the time, so you make it back to your cruise ship before departure!

-Your final stop on this cruise before returning to Athens is the small, romantic island of Santorini.
-A rocky island, its volcanic beauty is indisputable.
+Your final stop on this cruise is the rocky island of Santorini, whose legendary beauty is indisputable.

 Santorini is a tender port.
 The cruise ship will anchor in the bay and get you to the island on small tender boats.
-Often cruise ships will stay in the bay long into the evening, which means that you can enjoy the breathtaking sunset.
+Cruise ships will often stay in the bay long into the evening, which means you can enjoy the breathtaking sunset.

-Santorini is known as “the island that time forgot” and has a rich history of ancient Greeks who lived in caves carved into volcanic rock.
-Being a volcanic island, Santorini is known for using volcanic rock and lava in jewelry and beauty products.
+Santorini is “the island that time forgot” and has a rich history of ancient Greeks who lived in caves carved into volcanic rock.
+Santorini is known for using volcanic rock and lava in jewelry and beauty products.
 They make great souvenirs to take home with you.

-It is certainly possible to visit both Fira and Oia during your port stop at Santorini.
+It is certainly possible to visit Fira and Oia during your port stop at Santorini.

 Book a ship excursion or a tour with an independent supplier such as Viator if you need help with transportation and are unable to walk far.

-In an air-conditioned vehicle, you can get around easily as Santorini gets hot and very crowded, with many cruise ships arriving daily into the port at high season.
+Santorini gets hot and crowded, with many cruise ships arriving at the port in high season.
 Queues can be long, so come prepared with sunscreen, a hat, and a water bottle.
 An ideal combination is a half-day private tour followed by a half-day exploring yourself.

-If you want to explore by yourself with a guide, you can get to the capital, Fira, from the tender port by walking or by cable car.
-Cable car tickets are available to purchase right by the tender arrival spot and one-way tickets cost around 6 euros per person.
-If you choose to walk up the 600 steps, do wear good walking shoes!
+If you want to explore without a guide, you can get to the capital, Fira, from the port by cable car.
+Buy cable car tickets for around 6 euros per person when you arrive.
+Wear good walking shoes if you walk up the 600 steps!

-It is not possible to walk to Oia from Fira as it will take too long (the 10km hike takes around 4 hours).
-Choose a taxi that takes about 15 minutes and costs around 40 euros, alternatively a local bus from central Fira.
+Walking to Oia from Fira is impossible as it will take too long (the 10km hike takes around 4 hours).
+A taxi takes about 15 minutes and costs around 40 euros, alternatively hop on a local bus from central Fira.

 Visit Oia and experience a little piece of paradise

-Oia, a beautiful village of white-washed houses is located on the north-western tip of Santorini.
-It takes about a half hour by bus from Fira to get there.
-Alternatively, if you want to make Oia your first stop when you arrive by tender into the port, there are local boats to take you there.
-When you get off the boat, it’s just a short bus ride to the center.
+Oia, a beautiful village of white-washed houses, is located on the north-western tip of Santorini.
+It is a half-hour bus ride from Fira, but we recommend that you take a local boat from the port to Oia instead when you first arrive.
+When the boat drops you off in Oia, it’s just a short bus ride to the center.

 Oia is famous for its sunsets.
 Look out over the roofs of the famous Blue Domed Churches, probably one of the most well-known images of Santorini.

-Note that the areas around these churches are private so you cannot walk too close, watch out for the private property signs and respect these.
-Afterward, be sure to walk down the cliffside from the town of Ammoudi Bay Harbor.
-A beautiful, cozy waterside bay with great seafood!
+Note that the areas around these churches are private, so you cannot walk too close, watch out for the private property signs and respect these.
+If you have time, walk down the cliffside from the town to Ammoudi Bay Harbor.
+A beautiful, cozy waterside bay with excellent seafood!

-If you are looking for beaches, the most famous are Black Beach and Red Beach.
-These are so named for their colorful stones derived from the volcanic rock – there are no white sandy shores here!
+If you are looking for a beach day, the most famous are Black Beach and Red Beach.
+These are so named for their colorful stones derived from volcanic rock.

 Kusadasi is a charming seaside resort on the west coast of Turkey.
 It’s a major port for all the large cruise ships.
 An excursion to nearby Ephesus is not to be missed at this port of call.

-The ruins of the ancient city of Ephesus stand on the coast of Ionia.
-Just 30 minutes from the port.
+The ruins of the ancient city of Ephesus stand on the coast of Ionia and is just 30 minutes from the port.
 We highly recommend a cruise line shore excursion to this destination.
 Local tour guides accompany you for a fantastic insight into the story and historical significance of the ruins.

 Mykonos is our favorite Greek island with its simple, white-washed houses, beautiful beaches, and friendly locals.

-If you want to check out Mykonos on your own time, you can walk to Mykonos Town from your boat’s arrival point.
+If you want to explore Mykonos on your own, you can walk to Mykonos Town from your boat’s arrival point.

 The island is a magnet for travelers from all over the world, with its beautiful beaches like Platis Gialos and Paraga Beach – both considered some of Europe’s finest stretches of sand.

-In addition, you can visit famous attractions such as the Blue Caves (also known by their Turkish name which is the Limani).
+In addition, you can visit famous attractions such as the Blue Caves (also known by their Turkish name, the Limani).

-A popular destination for celebrities, Mykonos is also famed as an artists’ colony with its many galleries showcasing everything from paintings to sculptures.
+Mykonos is a popular destination for celebrities and is famous as an artists’ colony with many galleries showcasing everything from paintings to sculptures.